-What will happen to WDC equity awards in connection Any equity awards relating to shares of WDC's common stock that are outstanding at the time of distribution will be adjusted to reflect the impact of the separation.
+Any equity awards relating to shares of WDC's common stock that are outstanding at the time of distribution will be adjusted to reflect the impact of the separation.
 Generally, (1) each unvested WDC equity award held by an employee who will continue at WDC after the spin-off will be adjusted and become a post-separation WDC award relating to shares of WDC common stock, (2) each unvested WDC equity award held by an employee transitioning to Spinco below the level of vice president will be converted to a Spinco award relating to shares of Spinco common stock, and (3) each unvested WDC restricted stock unit ("RSU") award held by a Spinco employee at the level of vice president and above (other than any such Spinco employee who resides in China, Israel, Malaysia, the Philippines or Thailand immediately prior to the separation) will convert to both a WDC award and a Spinco award.

-- The number of shares of WDC common stock or Spinco common stock, as applicable, subject to each converted award held by WDC employees and Spinco employees below the level of vice president will be determined in a manner intended to preserve the aggregate value of the original WDC equity award by adjusting the number of shares subject to such awards based on a ratio that takes into account the pre-separation per share closing trading price of WDC common stock on the trading day prior to the separation and the average of either the post-separation per share closing trading price of WDC common stock or the post-separation per share closing trading price of Spinco common stock, as applicable, over 5 trading days following the separation. - The terms of all converted equity awards, such as vesting conditions, settlement dates and method of settlement, will generally continue unchanged.
-However, for each unvested WDC performance stock unit ("PSU") held by a continuing WDC employee, such PSUs will remain in place as WDC PSUs, with the performance measures with respect to fiscal year 2025 deemed achieved at target performance to avoid distortions associated with the separation and with performance measures applicable for subsequent performance years to be determined in normal course. - Further, for each unvested WDC PSU held by a Spinco employee, the performance measure achievement will be determined based on actual performance for completed fiscal years and based on target performance for fiscal years not yet completed as of the spin-off date and such PSUs will be converted into WDC and Spinco equity awards subject to only time-based vesting following the spin-off. - The number of shares of WDC common stock subject to each converted WDC RSU or PSU award held by a Spinco employee at the level of vice president and above (other than any such Spinco employee who resides in China, Israel, Malaysia, the Philippines
+The number of shares of WDC common stock or Spinco common stock, as applicable, subject to each converted award will be determined in a manner intended to preserve the aggregate value of the original unvested WDC equity award by adjusting the number of shares subject to such awards based on a ratio of each post-separation entity's volume-weighted average stock price over 20 trading days following the separation.
+The terms of the converted equity awards, such as vesting conditions, settlement dates and method of settlement, will generally continue unchanged.
+However, for each unvested WDC performance stock unit ("PSU") held by a continuing WDC employee, such PSUs will remain in place as WDC PSUs, with the performance measures with respect to fiscal year 2025 deemed achieved at target performance to avoid distortions associated with the separation and with performance measures applicable for subsequent performance years to be determined in normal course.
+Further, for each unvested WDC PSU held by a Spinco employee, the performance measure achievement will be determined based on actual performance for completed fiscal years and based on target performance for fiscal years not yet completed as of the spin-off date and such PSUs will be converted into WDC and Spinco RSUs subject to only time-based vesting following the spin-off.